Skip to main content

 Judson P. Philips

 jpp-web-photo.jpgJudson P. Philips (1903-1989), a Mystery Writers of America Grand Master Award winner, began his writing career in the pulp fiction magazines.
-His made his first story professional fiction sale in 1924, while earning a journalism degree from Columbia University.
+He made his first professional fiction sale in 1924, while earning a journalism degree from Columbia University.

 He became a frequent contributor to Detective Fiction Weekly, which featured his Park Avenue Hunt Club series.
 In 1939 he won the $10,000 Dodd Mead Mystery Contest, using the pen name Hugh Pentecost, for Cancelled in Red.
 This marked a turning point in his career, as he created a second body of work for slick magazines and paperbacks as Pentecost.
 He wrote under both names simultaneously, living between New York and Connecticut, producing more than 500 works.